“How did you hear about our office?”

 Call Recording and Scoring

 Generating new patient leads is important.
 But converting them is even more important.
-With call recording, you’ll be able to review the conversations your staff is having during incoming appointment calls and use those recordings to coach them on phone skills.
+With call recording, you’ll be able to review incoming appointment calls and use those recordings to coach the team on phone skills.
 Just make sure the software you use offers HIPAA compliant encryption and security.